burdiuz/traceability-matrices/README.md

 });
 ```

-it will be matched to leaf node of structure.
-If requirement not found in structure, it will be added to the root of structure when coverage is generated.
+it will be matched to a leaf node of the structure.
+If requirement could not be found in the structure, it will be added to the root of the structure when coverage is generated.

-Without structure containing all feature requirements it will have 100% coverage because there will be only requirements added from traces placed in specs(which are already marked as covered).
+Without structure containing all feature requirements, the feature will have 100% coverage because there will be only requirements added from traces placed in specs(which are already marked as covered).
 Having structure with all feature requirements allows proper coverage calculation.
 For coverage calculation it does not matter(purely visual benefit) if structure is flat or organised into categories.

 > Note: Categories(branches, not leaf nodes) in such structure could contain HTML markup.
 Using HTML markup in requirement string is also possible, it will be properly rendered but might be uncomfortable to use in test specs.